LegendaryAI/imprompt-sdk/docs/source/tutorials/openplugins.rst

 Paste API Documentation
 -----------------------
-You can copy and paste API documentation into the text box to generate both a Swagger document and an Openplugin document for the API.
+You can copy and paste API documentation into the text box to generate both a Swagger document and an OpenPlugin document for the API.
 You can optionally provide instructions to help the LLM more accurately interpret the provided text.

   *If the LLM cannot generate your plugin from the provided documentation, try reducing the number of documented endpoints.
 You can always add more operations after your plugin has been generated.
 Revising the text input's formatting may also help the LLM understand the API.*

 Create from a Swagger URL or file
 ---------------------------------
 You may be able to find a Swagger document for your desired API online.
-You can provide a URL or upload a local file to generate an Openplugin document.
+You can provide a URL or upload a local file to generate an OpenPlugin document.

 Create from the ChatGPT Plugin Manifest file
 --------------------------------------------